Research Portal Denmark

 1. DK Main Research Areas

 The Ministry of Higher Education and Science Denmark (UFM) has established an overall definition of green research, development and innovation including seven subtopics to be used across UFM in strategies, analyses, surveys, mapping, monitoring and other initiatives in connection with the green transition.
-The database based on Elsevier Data has been enhanced with a DK Green Classification, which incorporates six out of the seven specified themes.
+The database based on Elsevier data has been enhanced with a DK Green Classification, which incorporates six out of the seven specified themes.

 3. The UN’s global goals for sustainable development